 Typography: Everything related to the text on the printed product.
 Your printer will want to know the layout of your text, along with colour and style.

 UV Curing: A drying method which uses light instead of heat.
-It's a photochemical process where the high-intensity UV light instantly cures or dries inks, coatings and adhesives.
+It's a photochemical process where the high-intensity UV light instantly cures or dries inks, coatings and adhesives, providing a quality finish.

-UV Varnish: A thin coating which is applied to a printed sheet for protection and appearance.
+UV Varnish: A thin coating which is applied to a printed sheet to enhance the appearance of the design and provide an additional layer of protection.
 It's dried immediately by UV light.

-Varnish: A glossy finish added to a finished printed product to give it an extra shine and protection against damage.
+Varnish: A glossy finish added to a printed product to give it an extra shine and protect against damage.

 Vignette: An illustration where the background gradually fades away until it blends into the unprinted paper.